-This course describes the structure of the body at the level of tissues and organs as seen with the microscope.
-Oral structures and tissues are emphasized.
+This course is a general introduction to the structure of the body at the level of tissues, organs and systems, as seen with the microscope.
+Lectures cover the structure of the four basic tissue types, and how these are combined to make up organs and systems.
+In the laboratory sessions, the study of microscope slides is combined with material on the relevance of basic histology to oral health.
 It is a Foundation Course for Physiology, Pharmacology and Pathology.
 Text: Wheater's Functional Histology; Tencate, Oral Histology.